helenclx/helenchong.dev/src/blog/posts/2023-08-21-Welcome-to-Helen-Codes.md

 ---
 title: Welcome to Helen Codes
-description: Welcome to Helen Chong's coding and tech blog.
+desc: Welcome to Helen Chong's coding and tech blog.
 date: 2023-08-21
 categories: ["about this blog"]
 ---